Felix A. Nigro: Authorship

 Nigro was the author of many articles and several of the most important textbooks in the field, Modern Public Administration (1965; through 7th Edition in 1989), Public Personnel Administration (1959), and The New Public Personnel Administration (1976; through 6th Edition in 2007).
 Starting with the second edition of the public administration textbook and the first edition of the ‘New’ personnel textbook, his co-author was his son, Lloyd G. Nigro – a distinguished public administration scholar in his own right.

 Retirement

-Nigro retired in 1982 as Professor Emeritus.
-The following three years he was Visiting Professor at Ryder College in Lawrenceville, New Jersey; from 1985 to 1992 he was a labor relations arbitrator building on his long-standing work in that field.
+Nigro retired in 1982 as professor emeritus.
+The following three years he was visiting professor at Ryder College in Lawrenceville, New Jersey; from 1985 to 1992 he was a labor relations arbitrator building on his long-standing work in that field.

 Personal life

-Felix Anthony Nigro was born August 8, 1914 in Brooklyn, NY.
-He married Edna H. Nelson, and they had a daughter, Kirsten, and son, Llyod.
+Felix Anthony Nigro was born August 8, 1914, in Brooklyn, New York.
+He married Edna H. Nelson, and they had a daughter, Kirsten, and son, Lloyd.

 Felix was an ardent fan of the New York and later San Francisco Giants.

 He died, emeritus professor of political science at the University of Georgia, in Athens, Georgia, on September 5, 2007.
 He was 93 years old.